radu-pisoi/com.oxygenxml.pdf2.font.config/README.md

 1. Download **DITA-OT 2.4**
 2. Copy the root folder of this customization plugin to the **DITA-OT/plugins** folder
 3. Run the **DITA-OT Integrator** (ant -f integrator.xml)
-4. Invoke the PDF transformation using the **oxy-ug-pdf** transtype in a command, as in the following example:
+4. Invoke the PDF transformation using the **oxy-font-cfg** transtype in a command, as in the following example:

 dita.bat -i "DITA sample/font-configuration.ditamap" -f oxy-font-cfg -output=publishing -Dorg.dita.pdf2.i18n.enabled=false